 Internship: Start building the foundation of your international career with an internship abroad.
 You dedicate a significant portion of your study abroad to working at a local organization where you gain practical work experience, build intercultural communication skills, and explore your interests outside the classroom.
 These programs are typically internship-focused, but are typically paired with electives or language courses.
 Examples of this program type include CET Shanghai, CET Prague, and CET Jordan.

 Research: Deep dive into a topic of your choosing with a guided research component abroad.
 You work with faculty to hone your topic, and on-site staff use their local networks to connect you with the people and resources you need to accomplish your academic goals.
 Outside of the research component, the curricula usually includes other thematic courses, electives, and basic language courses.
-Examples of this program type include UW in India: Varanasi and CET Vietnam.
+Examples of this program type include CET Jordan.

 Humanities and Social Sciences: Head to your host country ready to dive into a specific academic theme.
 These programs could focus on anything from international development to social justice and inequality, and have curricula that are built to provide you with a comprehensive and nuanced understanding of the topic at hand.
 Other than core courses, you might take language classes and electives.
 Examples of this program type include CET Brazil, CET Prague, and CET Siena.

 Studio and Performing Arts: Whether you’re taking on a full-fledged studio arts program in Japan, or beefing up your demo reel in Prague, these study abroad programs afford you opportunities to get hands-on experience in the arts that interest you.
 Examples of this program type include CET Prague programs at FAMU, and AICAD in Japan.